Ket-Labs/Ket-Labs.github.io/eds.md

 * Small group allowing to organize learning of material through practice
 * We are inviting to apply PhD students, Postdocs, and other recent PhD graduates
-* Now you can apply for Spring 2017 batch (May)
-* Format: 5 consecutive Saturdays or Sundays (specific dates TBA)
+* Format: 5 consecutive Saturdays or Sundays
-* Location: Princeton, NJ

 ## Instructors